RolanUnix/JIS/README.md

 # JIS
 Translator of the JSON file structure to the SQL structure.

+Libraries are required to run the program:

+Newtonsoft.Json `12.0.3`

+CommandLineParser `2.7.82`

-If you have .NET Core version 2.2 or higher installed, run the following commands on Linux:
+If you have .NET Core version `2.2` or higher installed, run the following commands on Linux:

 ```bash
 $ dotnet JIS.dll --help